wsaada19/CommunityQuests/README.md

 Claims rewards for a specific player.
 Rewards are directly given to the user

+### /cq clearrewards <playerName>

+Clear all rewards for a specific player.
+Do not specify a player name if you want to clear rewards for all players.

 ## Configuration

 The config.yml is used to configure quests in the plugin.
 Once the quests have been created you can start them using the /cq start command.